HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 25: May 15, 2020

+**Today's Progress**:  Worked on HTML, CSS, Javascript and Git.
+Worked on practicing lesser known Git functions such as Git diff, Git Stash, Git Rebase and Git Merge and Git Reset

+**Thoughts:** Continued working on building a Diner menu webpage and flow using Vanilla Javascript with Math package of Lodash library, html and css.
+Added extra buttons in CSS and worked out the kinks in the functionality.
+Worked on the Javascript weighted lottery function about 80% towards solution.
+Also learned multiple Git features I have never used before  - except maybe out of desperation and Googling and praying that it works and I get my code back, hahaha.
+With these new functions plus the pull requests from my fork that I have been doing this week for open source, I feel like I have Git superpowers. ***applause!!!***

+**Link(s) to work:** [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner), [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground)

 # Day 24: May 14, 2020

 **Today's Progress**:  Worked on HTML, CSS and Javascript